The title of your book is intriguing, to say the least. What is the book all about and how does it differ from other books on human nature?

 What are the benefits that the book can provide to the reader?

 You will get a precise understanding of the root causes of human conflict that is universal to us all.
 This is huge in how we perceive the world and how it works (or doesn’t work).
 You will get an accurate understanding of self which is the launching point for higher levels of awareness.
-Understanding others with be greatly enhanced.
+Your understanding of others to be greatly enhanced.
 This will allow for deeper and more harmonious relationships in all aspects of your life.
 You will understand what some refer to enlightenment with a new appreciation of ancient wisdom and the latest scientific breakthroughs.

 What are your goals for this book?